James Paxton arriving at ace status for Mariners after shutting down Rangers

 - Free rent for a year in Seattle: Meet the three finalists

+There aren’t many pitchers in baseball doing it better than Paxton in the first weeks of the season.

+He dominated the Rangers, allowing just two hits while striking out nine and walking just one batter — his first of the game — to improve to 2-0.

-The big left-hander carried a no-hitter into the sixth inning before Joey Gallo broke up the bid with a one-out double into right field.
+Paxton carried a no-hitter into the sixth inning before Joey Gallo broke up the bid with a one-out double into right field.
 Paxton’s only other hit came with one out in the eighth inning.

+“I knew there hadn’t been any hits yet,” Paxton said.
+“I’d been in the full windup since the first inning after the walk.
+I was aware of it.”

+Gallo advanced to third on a wild pitch.
+But he stayed there.
+Paxton found an extra gear on his stuff, striking out Delino Deshields and getting Carlos Gomez to pop up a drag bunt to Kyle Seager at third.

 Over the course of his 114 pitches (79 strikes), he never allowed much in the way of hard contact.
 Using a fastball that sat around 97 mph and nasty breaking pitches, Rangers hitters looked uncomfortable and out of sorts.

+“He’s got such good stuff (on the fastball),” Seager said.
+“He’s throwing the breaking ball for strikes.
+He’s got the little cutter/slider working.
+It’s a really, really uncomfortable at-bat.”

 But really, all hitters have looked that way this season.
-Paxton hasn’t allowed a run in 21 innings, which broke a record of 172/3 scoreless innings to start a season held by Mark Lowe.
+Paxton hasn’t allowed a run in 21 innings, which broke a record of 172/3 scoreless innings to start a season held by reliever Mark Lowe.

-After squandering scoring opportunities and stranding base runners — yes, you’ve read that before — in the second, third and fifth inning against Rangers starter Andrew Cashner, the Mariners finally came through in the sixth inning.
+After squandering scoring opportunities and stranding base runners — yes, you’ve read that before — in the second, third and fifth innings against Rangers starter Andrew Cashner, the Mariners finally came through in the sixth inning.

-With one out, Seattle loaded the bases on a Mitch Haniger single, a botched double play attempt by the Rangers allowing Robinson Cano to reach on a fielder’s choice and a walk from Nelson Cruz.
+With one out, Seattle loaded the bases on a Mitch Haniger single, a botched double-play attempt that allowed Robinson Cano to reach on a fielder’s choice and a walk from Nelson Cruz.

-Rangers’ manager Jeff Bannister had lefty specialist Alex Claudio warm and ready in the bullpen, but he opted to stay with Cashner to face Kyle Seager.
+Rangers manager Jeff Bannister had lefty specialist Alex Claudio warm and ready in the bullpen, but he opted to stay with Cashner to face Seager.

-A notorious Rangers’ pitching killer in his career, Seager added to his reputation, lacing a single through the right side on a 3-2 changeup, allowing two runs to score.
+A notorious Rangers killer, Seager added to that reputation, lacing a single through the right side on a 3-2 changeup, driving in two runs.

+“The way Paxton was throwing, you felt like if we get one run, we’ll be in good shape,” Seager said.
+“A run would’ve felt like three there.”

-Following the Seager hit, Bannister decided to go to his bullpen, bringing in right-hander Mike Hauschild to face Taylor Motter.
-That move didn’t work out so well either.
+Following the Seager hit, Bannister went to his bullpen, bringing in right-hander Mike Hauschild to face Taylor Motter.

-Motter sat on a 0-1 breaking ball, hammering it deep into left field off the stairs leading down into the bullpen area.
-The three-run homer made it 5-0.
+Motter sat on an 0-1 breaking ball, hammering it deep into left field off the stairs leading down into the bullpen area, making it 5-0.

+“He left it up a little bit and I just got barrel to it,” Motter said.

 That was all Paxton would need.